xerolinux/XeroWiki/docs/distro.md

 ## GUI Package Managers

 Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
 Through the provided toolkit, you can select from **Octopi**, or **Bauh**.
 That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
 But, as always, the final decision is yours.

-## Hybrid/Dual GPUs

-Although **XeroLinux** now supports Hybrid laptops with both integrated (iGPU) and dedicated graphic cards (dGPU), they can be a bit tricky, as there's no one-size-fits-all solution.
-The idea behind this setup is to save battery life and keep things cool, so the dGPU isn’t meant to do all the heavy lifting all the time.

-Just in case you *do* encounter the dreaded **Black Screen of Doom** after an update, remember we ship `downgrade` package, so take full advantage of it and revert back to last known working version of your GPU driver, be it **nVidia** or **mesa** (AMD/Intel).

-We’re keeping it simple by providing the essential drivers to help everything run smoothly, without any extra tools.
-But if you love tinkering and want to explore other options, go for it!
-The beauty of open-source software is that you have the freedom to customize your experience.
-So dive in, have fun, and make your laptop uniquely yours!

 ## Accessibility